 We support the Friends of Coyote Hills in their effort to save all of the West Coyote Hills as a nature park and preserve. https://www.coyotehills.org/2019/05/20/save-west-coyote-hills-video/

 We are supportive of the Korean War Memorial but are concerned that it did not undergo the required environmental study, permits, and public review.

 Fullerton pedestrians deserve a safe and convenient network of sidewalks and pathways for both recreational purposes and to conduct essential daily activities.

 Safe drinking water is an essential resource.
 Fullerton’s water supply is provided by 10 groundwater wells and 6 imported water connections from the Metropolitan Water District (primarily from the Colorado River and northern California’s State Water Project).

-The Fullerton Certified Farmers Market is held every Wednesday, rain or shine, from 8am to 1 pm in the parking lot behind the Fullerton Public Library, 353 W. Commonwealth Ave.
+The Fullerton Certified Farmers Market is held every Wednesday, rain or shine, from 8am to 1 pm in the parking lot on the south side behind the Fullerton Community Center, 340 W Commonwealth Ave.
 For more information call (951) 532-2822 (text preferred) .